openfido/openfido-app-service/README.md

     npm install
     npm start

 If the frontend is running, navigate to http://localhost:3000/ and sign in with the super admin user.
-For first time step up, you will need to create an organization under settings.
+For first time set up, you will need to create an organization under settings.

 ## Deployment